 3. Push-ups can be loaded to work the clavicular head (upper chest)

 If aesthetics are a concern for you, then you’ve no doubt waxed poetic about your desire to fill in your upper chest.
-While it’s basically impossible to truly “isolate” the clavicular head of the pectoralis major, it’s certainly possible to bias the stress of a compound press to work the upper chest muscles.
+While it’s basically impossible to truly “isolate” the clavicular head of the pectoralis major, it’s certainly possible to bias the stress of a push-up to work the upper chest muscles.

 Incline bench press and “low to high” cable crossovers tend to reign supreme here.
 Turns out both of these exercises can be replicated somewhat with push-up variations: